These requirements need to be met whether your final term is a regular semester or in the summer. During your final semester, you need to:

 Enrolling in online classes during your final semester or summer term

-During your final semester, you need to register in at least one IU Bloomington course, which requires you to be physically present for the duration of the term.
-You can take classes online to help fulfill your full-time enrollment requirement as an J-1 student.
+During your final semester or summer term, you need to register in at least one IU Bloomington course, which requires you to be physically present for the duration of the term.
+You can take classes online to help fulfill your full-time enrollment requirement as an F-1 student.
+The online course needs to end at the same time as your in-person enrollment.
 However, only one online 3-credit class will count toward your enrollment requirement each semester.
 This means you need to register in at least 9 credits of in-person classes for undergraduates, or 5 credits of in-person classes for graduates.

 Before taking any online classes, talk to your academic advisor to make sure your credit will transfer, if the online class is not at IU.

-Enrollment with Approved Academic Training (AT) during your final semester or summer term
+Enrollment with Approved Curricular Practical Training (CPT) during your final semester or summer term

-If you plan to engage in AT during your final semester, please schedule an appointment to speak with an international student advisor.
+If you plan to engage in CPT during your final semester, please schedule an appointment to speak with an international student advisor.